About Our Residency Programme

 Applications for residency opportunities usually open in August each year and are made available through the website.

-Over seventy New Zealand authors have held residencies at the centre since 2005 and our first international residency took place in 2013.
+Over eighty New Zealand authors have held residencies at the centre since 2005 and our first international residency took place in 2013.

 The centre has a second room available to visiting writers on a paying basis.